Tietan92/GFDM/README.md

 ## Features:
 - **User-friendly pointcloud generation**: The solver is able to read finite element meshes from [Gmsh](https://gmsh.info/) and generate the point cloud out of it.
 - **Python User Interface**: The user interface was implemented entirely in Python and therefore allows intuitive and simple handling.
 A simulation model can be built from just a few lines of code and does not require in-depth knowledge of numerical methods.
-- **Fast and efficient Solver implementation**:The entire computationally intensive part of the code was programmed in C++ with the [ViennaCL](https://viennacl.sourceforge.net/) and [Eigen3](https://eigen.tuxfamily.org/index.php?title=Main_Page) for linear algebra.
+- **Fast and efficient Solver implementation**:The entire computationally intensive part of the code was programmed in C++ with the [ViennaCL](https://viennacl.sourceforge.net/) and [Eigen3](https://eigen.tuxfamily.org/index.php?title=Main_Page) libraries for linear algebra.
 In addition, most of the code was parallelised using [openMP](https://www.openmp.org/) and can be executed on multiple processor cores.
 The result is a very fast solver that can also solve high-resolution simulations with more than 100,000 particles on normal computers.
 - **Easy post processing using the whole possibilities with Python**: The simulation results can be imported into Python and therefore allow simple further processing of the data or graphical visualisation.
 In addition, a post-processor in Python based on [Matplotlib](https://matplotlib.org/) was implemented, which enables quick and easy visualisation of the simulation results.

 ## Documentation: